Resources

 • MicroCenter has a number of Arduino-compatible components, and is about half an hour away by train/bus.
 Search “Arduino+” sensor, motor, etc. to see if they have what you need before you go.

-Books and Articles (Print, not Web)
+Books and Articles (Print and Web)

 Other ITP sites